Combe Martin History Glossary

 Website Summary

-…wildlife.
+, and a diverse range of wildlife.
 The Great Hangman, the highest sea cliff in England, is a prominent feature of the landscape.
-Accessibility and User Engagement The website is designed to be accessible, with o…
+Accessibility and User Engagement The website is designed…

 Early Silver Mining in Combe Martin

-…Down and likely on the slopes of Little Hangman.
+…slopes of Little Hangman.
 While copper extraction was minimal, it was documented in the Old Combe Martin Mine.
-Umber, a natural pigment, was quarried locally and m…
+Umber, a natural pigment, was quarried locally and may have even influenced…

 Introduction to Combe Martin

-…Ilfracombe Slates, these are also metamorphosed sedimentary rocks that were once shales and siltstones.
+…also metamorphosed sedimentary rocks that were once shales and siltstones.
 They are typically grey or greenish in colour.
-Hangman Grits: These are coarser-gr…
+Hangman Grits: These are coarser-grained sandstone and grit depo…